Sakura and Snow

 How long had Subaru been roaming around the apartment?

-He smiled into the empty living room, and ruthlessly suppressed the desire that had risen in him: the wish to walk into that other room and plunge his hand through Subaru's heart right now, and in one eruption of magic and blood stop the whole ridiculous, /stupid/ affair which had already taken up so much--too much--of his time and energy.
-The source of that desire was purely embarrassment at how near he'd come to disaster, he was certain of it, and such a feeling was not anything that had a right to motivate him.
+And as he smiled into the empty living room, he ruthlessly suppressed the desire that surged up in him: to walk through that doorway and plunge his hand into Subaru's heart right now, and in one eruption of magic and blood stop this whole ridiculous, stupid affair, which had already taken up so much--too much--of his time and energy.
+The source of that imperative was nothing more than embarrassment at how near he'd come to disaster, he was certain of it, and such a feeling had no right to motivate him.

 Such a feeling did not serve him.